 If you've googled 'Cinque Terre' or looked it up on Pinterest, there's no doubt you've seen photos of Manarola.
 It is by far one of the most picturesque places I've ever seen.

 For shops and restaurants, walk down Via Antonio Discovolo, which will eventually turn to Via Renato Birolli.
-If you want a restaurant with a view, go to Nessun Dorma up on the hillsides for a quick bite and to take in the sites.
+If you want a restaurant with a view, go to Nessun Dorma up on the hillsides for a quick bite and to take in the sights.

 Getting off the train station at Corniglia, I didn’t expect to find a long, winding flight of stairs up to the actual village.
 This famous staircase, called “Ladarina”, is composed of 380 steps and connects the train station to the village.
 There’s also a bus that transport visitors back and forth if you’re not up for the mini hike.